riadDerrar46/Generic_Components/README.md

 ### Generic_Table
 created using react js,css(bootstrap)
   #### How to use
-  - pass headers arrays
+  - pass < headers > arrays
-  - pass the array of objects wich represent teh data of the table ... and  voila
+  - pass < data > array of objects which represent the data of the table ... and  voila